Workflow Events: General Information

 Firing of a Workflow Event

-you select an event from the list of events declared in the class derived from the
+To fire a workflow event, you select the workflow event from the list of events declared in

-a host for event execution, as well as the instances of DACs that were declared in the
+provide the graph that should be used as a host for workflow event execution, as well as the

-PXEntityEvent.
-An example of firing the InvoiceLinked
+example of firing the InvoiceLinked

-is shown in the following code.
+workflow event is shown in the

 public static SOOrderShipment LinkInvoice(this SOOrderShipment self,